AgoraIO/agora_doc_source/en-US/markdown/Video/start_call_android.md

      }
      ```

-  2. In `/Gradle Scripts/build.gradle(Module: <projectname>.app)`, add the following lines to integrate the Agora SDK into your Android project.
+  b.
+In `/Gradle Scripts/build.gradle(Module: <projectname>.app)`, add the following lines to integrate the Agora SDK into your Android project.

      ```java
      ...